mathieu-benoit/acm-workshop/content/onlineboutique/set-up-onlineboutique-git-repo.md

 ![Platform Admin](/images/platform-admin.png)
 _{{< param description >}}_

 In this section, you will set up a dedicated GitHub repository which will contain all the Kubernetes manifests of the Online Boutique apps.
-You will also have the opportunity to catch and fix a policies violation.
+You will also have the opportunity to catch a policies violation.

 Initialize variables:
 ```Bash